shrutiVij1502/Terraform-modules/README.md

 Here, we created

-one directory named as EC2 and created the ec2 module and variable in the same file
+one directory named as EC2 and created the ec2 module and variable in the same file to create the EC2 from the resourse